iosepadrian/BaseMVVM/app/src/main/java/com/zynksoftware/base/ui/common/recyclerview/README.md

             private val modificationEvents = MutableStateFlow<List<PagingEvent<DemoModel>>>(emptyList())

-    - get list will use `createPager`, `combineForEvent` where you will have list with events and delete/edit blocks to find the element (based on id most of the time)
+    - get list will use `createPager`, `combineForEvent` where you will have list with events and delete/edit blocks to find the element (based on id most of the time). createPager can have multiple parameters like pageSize, and prefetchDistance

             fun getDemoList() {
                 viewModelScope.launch {